brandur/org/drafts/elegant-apis.md

 Note how the `type` keyword is present in both of the objects in our schema above.
 This is where the elegance of JSON Schema starts to emerge: **both objects are JSON Schemas that are defined to precisely the same specification**.
 We could give the `name` object its own `definitions`, but that would be non-sensical because it's defined as a `string` rather than an `object`.

 A very common convention in cases like this is to define subschemas under `definitions` and reference them from elsewhere, which allows those schema definitions to be re-used.
-Like `properties`, `definitions` also maps object keys to schemas, but doesn't suggest that those keys should actually be properties on an object being validated; it's simply a useful convention for defining schemas in a common place.
+Like `properties`, `definitions` also maps object keys to schemas, but doesn't suggest that those keys should actually be properties on an object being validated; it's simply a useful mechanism for defining schemas in a common place.
 The above could be re-written to use `definitions` like so:

 ```
 {